azurecitadel/azurecitadel.github.io/workshops/vdc/lab3.md

 **5)** Use the following details to create the policy:

-- Policy Definition: *Allowed Resource Types*
+* Scope: *Set to your Azure Pass subscription and then VDC-HUB resource group"
-- Allowed Resource Types: *Select all 'Microsoft.Network' resources*
+* Policy Definition: *Allowed Resource Types* (should be greyed out)
-- Display Name: *Allow Network*
+* Assigned Name: *Allow Network*
-- ID: *Allow-Network*
+* Allowed Resource Types: *Select all 'Microsoft.Network' resources*

 **6)** Use the Azure Cloud Shell to attempt to create a virtual machine using the following commands: